First Horizon Corporation (FHN) Shares Up Despite Recent Market Volatility - News Heater

-First Horizon Corporation (NYSE: FHN) has experienced a rise in its stock price by 2.27 compared to its previous closing price of 13.41.
-However, the company has seen a gain of 0.62% in its stock price over the last five trading days.
+First Horizon Corporation (NYSE: FHN) has seen a rise in its stock price by 1.04 in relation to its previous close of 13.45.
+However, the company has experienced a 1.34% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in First Horizon Corporation (NYSE: FHN) Right Now?

-First Horizon Corporation (NYSE: FHN) has a higher price-to-earnings ratio of 7.25x compared to its average ratio, and the 36-month beta value for FHN is at 0.95.
-Analysts have varying views on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+First Horizon Corporation (NYSE: FHN) has a price-to-earnings ratio of 7.19x that is above its average ratio.
+Additionally, the 36-month beta value for FHN is 0.95.
+There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.